montoyamoraga/tiny-trainable-instruments/docs/1-installation.md

 This guide includes information as of May 2021, and we will explicitly include the software versions we are using.

-For additional documentation, please visit the official Arduino docs website at https://docs.arduino.cc, and in particular the documentation of the Arduino Nano 33 BLE Sense microcontroller at https://docs.arduino.cc/hardware/nano-33-ble-sense.
+For additional documentation, please visit the official Arduino docs website at [docs.arduino.cc](https://docs.arduino.cc]), and in particular the documentation of the Arduino Nano 33 BLE Sense microcontroller at [docs.arduino.cc/hardware/nano-33-ble-sense](https://docs.arduino.cc/hardware/nano-33-ble-sense).

+## Overview

 ## Arduino IDE